Technical key indicators and graphs of the campaign results.

 The complete score calculation formula is indicated in the legend of the graph by clicking on the "i" information button.

-Detection & reaction efficiency (section 2)
+Detection efficiency (section 2)

 Status synthesis